 Knowing which products are or are not selling well can help jumpstart or renew sales.
 That is where data analysis can inform decision-making for small businesses.
 Marketing analytics technologies such as web crawlers and scrapers, ad pixels, and more can inform which products web visitors are viewing, whether or not products were added to a shopping cart, or at what point users left the web store.

 eCommerce has an overwhelming selection of hosting providers to choose from for such services, each with its own strengths and weaknesses.
-Choosing a provider whose strengths play well to your business can make a difference for the team.
+Choosing a provider whose strengths play well to your business, like DigitalOcean or Cloudways, can make a difference for the team.
 Turnkey providers like Shopify may serve as an excellent entry point to serving customers via eCommerce, but frequently come with limitations or may require purchasing premium services in order to fully develop a store.
 More bespoke solutions, such as GoMage’s custom Progressive Web Apps for Magento, can ensure that the store is built both to ensure current needs are being met as well as laying the groundwork for the future growth of your store.

 A key strategy to regenerating sales is enticing customers to return dynamically. eCommerce giants can offer ‘buy it again’ notifications or show recommendations similar to past purchases.
 More generally, working with sales data is the secret to attracting business.